smlgit/fpbinary/README.md

  [demos](./demos)

- Below is a very brief introduction into the objects.
+ Below is a very brief introduction to the objects.

+ ## Object Introduction

 #### `FpBinary`